ChenQiang-CN/a301_2020/notebooks/week11/assign6b_sol.md

 Remember that extent order is:  [xleft, xright, ybot, ytop].
 We need to get these values in the new laea crs.

-We need to find the extent in the two coordinate systems.
+Here are the two extents for the image"

 ```{code-cell} ipython3
 crs_transform = Transformer.from_crs(p_utm10, p_laea)